 Not only is it easy, fun, it is also sustainable.
 You can still get all the feels of traveling without the hassle (and expense) of travelling abroad.

 playing tourist in your own country is just one teeny way to give back to the local community.

-We are still living in a time when local businesses are struggling from dwindling tourism levels, stop-start opening times, and even lengthy hiatus.
+We are still living in a time when local businesses are struggling from dwindling tourism levels, high energy prices, inflation and cost of living.
 But, even more, bigger than us, we can also help the planet.

 (There’s much to say about responsible travel but not for today)